 Password: The password for the user

 Reset Sub-Account User Password

 Sub-Account User passwords are generated automatically because they also serve as an API key.
-In order to reset the Sub-Account password the user can be deleted and recreated.
+In order to reset the Sub-Account password the user can be recreated by selecting “Regenerate Password”.
 This can be done from API Keys and Users

 SAML provides a way for sub-account users to authenticate using a third party identity provider.
 Mailsac has been tested with Okta, Google Workspace, and Microsoft Cloud based Active Directory products.
 Other SAML identity providers may work since SAML is based on a standard framework.